rweber87/log-a-blog/_posts/2017-03-23-welcome-to-jekyll.markdown

 ![MongoDBLanguages](https://rweber87.github.io/log-a-blog/assets/MongoLanguages.jpg)

-Some downsides to this language (which is entirely subjective): the lack of structure makes it difficult to standaradize for users.
-There also lacks a good security configuration which resulted in DB's being stolen and held for randsom.
+Some downsides to this language (which is entirely subjective): the lack of structure makes it difficult to standardize for users.
+There also lacks a good security configuration which resulted in DB's being stolen and held for ransom.

 All-in-all it's really up to you and the application you're trying to build.
-In my opnion it seems best to start small and work your way up as needed, but don't wait too long to upgrade or integrating a new system to fit your needs could prove to be quite difficult.
+In my opinion it seems best to start small and work your way up as needed, but don't wait too long to upgrade or integrating a new system to fit your needs could prove to be quite difficult.

 Here's a fun mapping of Facebook's class design.
 Enjoy!